kensho-technologies/graphql-compiler/README.md

 ## Query cost estimation

+NOTE: this functionality is still experimental, and its interface and implementation may change.
+Please use at your own risk.

 Some GraphQL queries executed over a database may use a lot of memory and/or have a long execution time.
 In such cases, it's better to warn the user, and suggest they revise their query.
-So it's worthwhile to estimate a query's cost (in terms of time taken and memory used) using statistics without executing the query on the database.
+So it's worthwhile to estimate a query's cost (in terms of time taken and memory used) using statistics about the database without executing the query on the database.

 To this end, a prototypical version for cost estimation is included in `graphql_compiler/cost_estimation/`.
-As the current cost estimation functionality is still experimental, the interface may change.
-Please use at your own risk.

-Since the time and memory required for query execution varies much depending on the database the query is being executed on, as a rough proxy, the cost estimator estimates the query's cardinality (the number of rows in the result).
+Since the time and memory required for query execution varies much depending on the database the query is being executed on, the cost estimator estimates the query's cardinality (i.e. the number of rows in the result) as a rough proxy for time/memory usage.

 To get estimates for the number of result rows for a given query and statistics object, use the `estimate_query_result_cardinality()` function in